What Is a llms.txt File and How to Use It for AI Visibility in 2026

 If you've never heard of it, you're not alone.
 But ignoring it could mean your content stays invisible to the fastest-growing traffic channel on the planet.
 Let's fix that.

-What is a llms.txt File?
+What Is a llms.txt File?

 A llms.txt file is a plain-text file placed in the root of your website that tells large language models (LLMs) and AI search engines how to interpret and use your content.
-Think of it as a robots.txt for the AI era—but instead of blocking crawlers, it guides them to the most authoritative, concise, and useful information on your site.

 The concept was proposed by the team at Mozilla and has gained traction as AI search platforms look for efficient ways to index trusted content.
 The file lists URLs that are particularly relevant for LLM consumption, often with a brief description and a category (e.g., "About", "Docs", "FAQ").

 Traditional SEO is about ranking on Google.
-GEO is about being cited by AI.
+GEO (Generative Engine Optimization) is about being cited by AI.
 If your content is not in the training data or actively referenced by LLMs, you lose the opportunity to appear in AI-generated responses.
 A well-crafted llms.txt file signals to these models which pages are your most important assets.

 💡